tidev/pulsar-titanium/README.md

 <img src="https://user-images.githubusercontent.com/2697821/33169528-ed7b7922-d03c-11e7-9647-cc39256dc94a.png" width="1110px" height="40px" alt="Android keystore" />

 The path to the keystore can be entered manually or by using the file picker.
+Keystore path and alias are stored in package configuration.

 ### Auto-completion